 Specific Comments:

 Line 60: delete "to".

+Done

 Lines 69-70: Size may be more important than age in some cases, but life stage can trump that.
 First year growth can often have different trajectories than older juvenile growth or mature life stage growth based on environmental and physiological factors (e.g., fast growth vs. predation risk, physiological changes related to gonad maturation, etc.).
 That is why I would be careful about lumping comparisons across age-0, age-1 and older juvenile fish.

+However, fast growth to escape predation risk is also dependent on absolute size, early feeding is dependent on gape size, and maturation in fish is generally more size-related that age-related, so we feel size is more important than age.

 Line 90: I'm not sure that a hypothesis connected to the seasonal lipid cycle and prey base abundance is necessary or helpful here since a lot of things confound prey abundance (e.g., thermal segregation, prey yoy availability, invertebrate cycles, etc).
 It would be just as informative to indicate seasonal lipid cycles were examined as an important factor with the potential to confound site related comparisons.

+Age-0 lake trout feed on Mysis (age-0), YOY alewife and smelt (age-1), and small sculpin, smelt, and alewife at ages 2 and 3 – most of these prey are predictably more abundant in early and mid-summer than at other seasons, hypothesis of seasonality of lipid content is appropriate.

 Line 95: further clarify this sentence by inserting "captured" after the parenthesis and moving "of Lake Champlain" after "Main Lake basin".

+Done

 Line 150-151: The wording of this sentence indicates that the post-extraction weight of each sample was divided by the pre-extraction weight", that description yields %lipid-free fish dry mass and not percent lipid.
 The difference of pre-extraction weight minus post-extraction weight should yield lipid weight which then would be divided by the pre-extraction weight to get %lipids.
 Is that what the authors did?

+Yes, we have corrected the explanation of the calculation

 Line 158: Was "source" defined previously?
 If not define here.

+Done

 Lines 174-175: the fish obtained from the hatchery were analyzed separately as a third "source" so why do the authors indicate that those were "in the stocked group", it's confusing.

+Good point, text has been changed

 Lines 180-182 (and statistical comparisons in general): The authors state that all significant main effects were confounded by interactions and do not allow for interpretation.
 I suggest not indicating the main effects were "significant" if interactions are present making the main effects less interpretable; and when later talking about main effect trends (e.g. lines 184-187 and below in the results and discussion) to add some kind of wording to indicate that "despite the presence of interactions" the general trends in whatever main effect were….

+For this and following comments, refer to our first note

 Did the authors dive deeper to examine whether the interactions were caused by factor influences on %lipid changing between sites or seasons or were they the result of an unbalanced sample collection outcome.
 I'm not sure the bootstrapping technique the authors employed would account for completely missing factor level data (e.g., no fall data for 2 sites, no spring data from one site, no age-2 stocked fish from summer and fall samples) or unaccounted for sources of variance like age or prey switching (see below).